Three men still on Colorado's death row after judge denies capital appeal

 Owens, 32, appealed his conviction and sentence largely on a long list of claims that prosecutors – who paid informant witnesses to testify against him – failed to turn over to the defense team key evidence that, if heard at trial, his lawyers argued may have changed the jury’s verdict.
 The appeal accused the DA’s office of “cumulative error” and “outrageous governmental conduct” in the case.

+In a statement, the District Attorney’s Office of the 18th Judicial District said it “has always believed that Sir Mario Owens received a fair trial” and is “pleased” that Munch agreed.

+“I am satisfied and respectful of the court’s findings in these matters,” said District Attorney George H. Brauchler.
+“I hope this latest step brings some small measure of closure to the victims after all these years.”

-As of this posting, The Independent is awaiting comments from 18th Judicial District Attorney George Brauchler and from state Sen. Rhonda Fields, whose son, Javad Marshall-Fields and his fiancé, Vivian Wolfe, were fatally gunned down soon before Marshall-Fields was expected to testify against Robert Ray in the investigation of another murder a year earlier.
+As of this posting, The Independent is awaiting comments from state Sen. Rhonda Fields, whose son, Javad Marshall-Fields and his fiancé, Vivian Wolfe, were fatally gunned down soon before Marshall-Fields was expected to testify against Robert Ray in the investigation of another murder a year earlier.

 Owens’ lead defense attorney, Jim Castle, disagrees with the court’s conclusion that none of the misconduct claims made in the case matter and that they “can be tolerated in Colorado in any case, never mind a capital one.”